Best Driver For A Slice In 2023 – With Expert Reviews

 The TaylorMade Stealth 2 HD stands for “High Draw” and like most manufacturers, it represents a variation on their top-line product that is specifically designed with the slicer in mind.
 It’s going to come with all of the bells and whistles of the Stealth 2 family including carbon fiber materials and a carbon Twist Face.

-The difference between the “HD” and the rest of the Stealth 2 drivers is that this club is set up with heel weighting to make it draw-biased.
+The difference between the “HD” and the rest of the Taylormade drivers is that this club is set up with heel weighting to make it a draw biased driver.
 This is built-in to the club’s setup and is not adjustable through moveable weights.
 This makes it a great club if you are committed to your swing the way it is, and just want a club that works in your favor instead of against it.

 What We Like